zvxryb/broadphase-rs/README.md

 ## Overview

 broadphase-rs is a, creatively named, broadphase collision detection library in Rust.
 It transforms object bounds into a lightweight spatial index representation, a single integer.
-This index can be sorted directly to produce a topological ordering, after which full-system collision detection is accomplished by a single pass over the sorted list with only a minimal auxiliary stack necessary to maintain state.
+A vector of such indices is sorted directly to yield a result which is a topologically-sorted Morton order, after which full-system collision detection can be accomplished by a single pass over the sorted list with only a minimal auxiliary stack necessary to maintain state.
 Collision tests between indices are accomplished with simple bitwise shifts, masks, and XORs.

+This method is capable of supporting objects of varying scale (unlike uniform grids), while having a straightforward, non-hierarchical structure in memory (unlike quad- or oct-trees), as the entire representation exists in a single vector of index/object pairs.

 ## Usage